ws89/reading-notes/java/string-literal-intern.md

         System.out.println( s3 == s3.intern() );//false ！！！！！
         System.out.println( s2 == s3.intern() );//true

-       /*Like this situation,if first appeared,the concatenation string(like s1、ss1、s2 above) will be as a literal, otherwise it will be a plain String Object. */ System.out.println();
+       /*Like this situation(in loop),if first appeared,the concatenation string(like the s1、ss1、s2 above) will be interned,
+          otherwise it will be a plain String Object. */ System.out.println();
         i++;
     }